Moduli stacks of Higgs bundles on stable curves: Completeness of the Hitchin map

 \section{\textbf{Completeness of the Hitchin map}}

-In this section, we define the Hitchin map on the classical Artin stack of Gieseker-Higgs bundles $M^{cl}_{Gie}$ (see \ref{class}).
+In this section, we define the Hitchin map on the ordinary Artin stack of Gieseker-Higgs bundles $M^{cl}_{Gie}$ (see \ref{Gies21}).
 We prove that the Hitchin map is complete.
-This result was proved in \cite{2a} for the Hitchin map on the moduli scheme in the case where rank and degree are co-prime.
-We prove it here for the moduli stack and the argument does not require us to assume that the rank and degree are coprime.
-For various definitions related to Gieseker-Higgs bundles, classical Artins stack of Gieseker-Higgs bundles, and its local structure, and dimension refer to the appendix.
+This result was proved in \cite{2a} for the Hitchin map as defined on the moduli scheme of stable Higgs bundles in the case where rank and degree are co-prime.
+We prove it here for the moduli stack, and the argument does not require us to assume that the rank and degree are co-prime.